-DTG data is periodically (normally once in a second in this case) transferred and stored into DTG management server, and when in case of an event of accident, the data is stored at an immediate mode. (within 10ms in this case).
+DTG data is periodically (normally once in a second in this case) transferred and stored into DTG management server, and in case of an accident event, the data is stored at an immediate mode. (within 10ms in this case).

 The DTG data stored in DTG device will be transferred to DTG management server periodically, and once after the engine stopped.